 - Antenna type: The type of VHF antenna you use with your AIS system can also have a big impact on AIS range.
 Most VHF antennas are optimally tuned around 155-156 MHz but AIS uses frequencies around 162 MHz.
 In some cases, a good VHF antenna might be substantially less tuned at even close adjacent frequencies.

 If you are using a dedicated VHF antenna for your AIS system, consider purchasing a VHF antenna that is tuned for AIS frequencies.
-Both Vesper and Shakespeare make AIS-tuned antennas.
+Vesper, Morad and Shakespeare make AIS-tuned antennas.

-If you are planning on using an antenna splitter consider matching it with the Vesper VA159 antenna which is tuned at 159 MHz between the typical VHF radio frequencies and the AIS frequencies.
+If you are planning on using an antenna splitter consider matching it with the Vesper VA159 antenna or the Morad HD VHF 159 MHz Marine Antenna which are tuned at 159 MHz between the typical VHF radio frequencies and the AIS frequencies.

 If you are using a VHF antenna – either an existing antenna or a new one – see if you can get the specs for the antenna to see how much tuning drop off you might expect at 162 MHz.
 For example, the Shakespeare Galaxy 5225-XT VHF antenna is tuned to 156.8 MHz with a nominal VSWR (more on VSWR later) of 1.5:1 but bandwidth falls off to 2:1 VSWR just 3 MHz away from the optimal tuning.
 Therefore 162.025 MHz (AIS2) at over 5 MHz away, would likely see a substantial deterioration in signal probably in the 3:1 or more VSWR range for AIS.
 The Shakespeare 396-1-AIS Classic AIS Antenna would be a better choice as either a dedicated AIS antenna or an antenna used with a splitter given the optimal tuning at 158 MHz – a bit closer to the 162 MHz AIS sweet spot – and its broader bandwidth (6 MHz within 2.0:1 VSWR).